 Beginning Sept.
-1, 2019, Parisian kids under 11 will be able to ride the Metro, bus, and regional rail at no cost, and older youth will be reimbursed 50% of their fare.
-Meanwhile, Paris's bike share system, Velib, will be made free to anyone under 18.
+1, 2019, Parisian kids aged 11 and younger will be able to ride the Metro, bus, and regional rail at no cost, and older youth will be reimbursed 50% of their fare.
+Meanwhile, Paris's bike share system, Velib, will be made free to anyone 18 and under.

 Hidalgo's new policies will also make public transit free people under the age of 20 living with disabilities, which could be have a major impact on low-income families since people with disabilities are more likely to be classified as low-income.

 While the new policies apply solely to young people, they are designed to "strengthen the purchasing power of families" as a whole, Hidalgo said.